How to register as a resident in Jersey

 If you have dependent children living in Jersey, you should:

-- bring their certificates or passports with you when you register at Social Security
+bring their certificates or passports with you when you register at Customer and Local Services

 send a copy of your child's immunisation history to the Child Health team - Include your child's name, date of birth and current address.
 You can post it to the Child Health team at Maison Le Pape, The Parade, St Helier, JE2 3PU or you can email it.
 If you’re unsure or have any questions about your child’s immunisation history, you can call the Child Health team on +44 (0) 1534 443741